The basic gear you need for packrafting adventures so you don’t end up as above, or simply just inconvenienced and wet

 You want something light to carry your valuables when away from the boat in populated areas.
 Choose a bag or case which fits under your knees without getting in the way.
 Whatever it is, it will sit in water, get splashed or even submerged, so it needs an airtight seal.
 If it has handy external storage pouches or pockets, so much the better.

 With both the Peli and the Watershed, I find opening a bit slow or effortful if, say, you want to get to a non-waterproof camera quickly.
 Nothing you can do about the Peli’s heavy clamps, but a drysuit-type zip instead of the Watershed’s seal would be better.
-I hear something like this may be in the works and I also have an idea for and under-knee day bag.
+I replaced the Chat with an Ortlieb Travel Zip.
+As for a camera?
+This is what you want.

-Cheap alternative: large, clip-seal lunchbox and a plastic bag to carry it in.
+Cheap alternative: large, clip-seal lunchbox and a plastic bag.

 6. Repair kit